 In the summer of 2017 five draft incidental harassment authorizations (IHAs) were proposed for seismic companies to conduct airgun surveys in the Atlantic.
 SCELP commented in opposition to these authorizations, which would allow seismic airgun arrays to be dragged across the Atlantic, as close as three miles offshore, making blasting sounds every ten seconds for months on end.

-In anticipation of the issuance of final IHAs, which finally occurred on November 30th, SCELP has been preparing to file a federal lawsuit challenging seismic for the harms it would cause to our environment and coastal economy ever since.
+Following the issuance of final IHAs, which finally occurred on November 30, 2018, SCELP filed a federal lawsuit challenging the harms that seismic would cause to our environment and coastal economy.

 Seismic is disastrous at all levels